apache/spark/docs/sql-migration-guide.md

  - Since Spark 2.3, by default arithmetic operations between decimals return a rounded value if an exact representation is not possible (instead of returning NULL).
 This is compliant with SQL ANSI 2011 specification and Hive's new behavior introduced in Hive 2.2 (HIVE-15331).
 This involves the following changes

     - The rules to determine the result type of an arithmetic operation have been updated.
 In particular, if the precision / scale needed are out of the range of available values, the scale is reduced up to 6, in order to prevent the truncation of the integer part of the decimals.
-All the arithmetic operations are affected by the change, i.e. addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`), remainder (`%`) and positive module (`pmod`).
+All the arithmetic operations are affected by the change, i.e. addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`), remainder (`%`) and positive modulus (`pmod`).

     - Literal values used in SQL operations are converted to DECIMAL with the exact precision and scale needed by them.